scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 # Dependency analysis
 This section briefly discusses dependencies between SCION's core components, with the goal of facilitating a discussion on standardization.
-TODO: this section contains just notes, to be rephrased
+TODO: this section contains just notes, the overall wording needs to be rephrased
-TODO: Fate sharing and separability in IETF: if I have these different parts, how are they separable (if only some of them manage to succeed?)
-Gap analysis should also analyze things separately in case only some parts of it succeed at the IETF..
-There must be some generalizable insights out of this.

 - Only PKI - authentication: Overall, the PKI, with its trust model, constitutes the most independent unit that could be potentially  be leveraged by SCION and other protocols.
 The PKI itself does not have significant dependencies on other pieces, therefore a good starting point would be to describe its trust properties, inrerfaces, and processes.